A guide to improve microlending processes

 Over time, the borrower pays back the loan with interest.
 Sometimes, the loans can be without interest as well.

-How much can one borrow via microlending?
+How much can one borrow via microlending and what are the interest rates?

 “Micro” is a relative term.
 According to the U.S. Small Business Administration (SBA), anything below $50,000 is a microloan.
 The average microloan value in the US is $13,000.
+Some microlenders may require a specific minimum credit score, while others may not, illustrating the diversity in eligibility requirements across different lending options.

 However, in other parts of the world, microloans can go as low as $25.
 In India, the value of microloans ranges from Rs.20,000 to Rs.30,000.